cloudmix-dev/workertown/www/docs/src/pages/docs/packages/feature-flags/introduction.md

 by default.

-A flag can *optionally* have one or more [conditions](#flag-conditions-runtime-context) attached to describe **how** it it's enabled/disabled status should be evaluated at runtime for a given context.
+A flag can *optionally* have one or more [conditions](#flag-conditions-runtime-context) attached to describe **how** it's enabled/disabled status should be evaluated at runtime for a given context.

 An example flag looks like this: